Pre-Built Parlays Exposed: The Hidden Math Behind "Featured Bets"

 Step 4: Compare the Gap

-- Gap under 10%: Standard parlay vig.
-Not great, but not unusual.
+- Gap under 10%: Standard vig.
+Acceptable.

-- Gap 10-20%: You're paying a premium.
-Probably includes SGP legs or inflated juice.
+- Gap 10-20%: Premium pricing, likely SGP or inflated juice.

-Our FanDuel example hit 24%.
-That's a pass.
+Our FanDuel example was 24%.
+Pass.

-Step 5: Identify the Trap Leg
+Step 5: Find the Trap Leg

-Step 6: Ask the Right Question
+Step 6: The Real Question

 When Pre-Built Parlays Might Be Okay